allobo49/SBB/README.md

 Given the computational limitation, we will train our model only on 2 different different batch sizes: 16 and 32.

-**FlauBERT Model with different learning rates**
+**FlauBERT Model over different learning rates**

 Important to note that our first model is trained using the **AdamW optimizer**, which is a variant of the traditional Adam optimizer.
 AdamW incorporates a regularization technique known as [weight decay](https://github.com/tml-epfl/why-weight-decay), which is used in training neural networks to prevent overfitting.
 It functions by incorporating a term into the loss function that penalizes large weights.

-Besides, we also employ a **Linear Learning Rate Scheduler** to manage the learning rate throughout the training process.
+Moreover, we also employ a **Linear Learning Rate Scheduler** to manage the learning rate throughout the training process.
 This scheduler starts with a relatively high learning rate and gradually decreases it to near zero by the end of the training.
 This approach ensures that we begin training with aggressive learning steps and fine-tune the model parameters more delicately as training progresses.

 Although this training setup does not include a warm-up phase where the learning rate would gradually ramp up before decreasing, the scheduler is configured to reduce the learning rate slightly with each training step.
 This gradual reduction helps in stabilizing the training as it advances.

 We would like to first observe the results with this setup and may adjust these parameters further based on the outcomes of the initial training phase.

-**Results of the training on the batch of 16 with different learning rates**
+Here are the training results using a batch size of 16 across various learning rates:

 | Learning Rate | Epoch | Average Loss | Accuracy   | Precision | Recall    | F1 Score  | Notes                  |
 |---------------|-------|--------------|------------|-----------|-----------|-----------|------------------------|